spirits is as much the art of preparing the fermented wash to distill as it is

 Heat 2 to 3

 corn meal/water porridge.
-Pour the mash
+Turn off heat

-into your fermentation vessel.
-Top off
+fermentation vessel.
+Top off with cold (chlorine

 large straining bag or clean white pillow case.